open-toolchain/landing-zone/README.md

 Provisioned [VPC components](./landing-zone/vpc)

----

-## Customizing Your Environment

 ### Using override.json

-To create a fully customized environment based on the starting template, users can use the `override.json` in the respective pattern directory by setting the template `override` variable to `true`.
+The second route is to use the `override.json` to create a fully customized environment based on the starting template.
+By default, each pattern's `override.json` is set to contain the default environment configuration.
+Users can use the `override.json` in the respective pattern directory by setting the template `override` variable to `true`.

-### Variable Definitions

-By using the variable definitions found in our [landing zone module](./landing-zone/) any number and custom configuration of VPC components, VSI workoads, and clusters can be created.
-Currently `override.json` is set to contain the default environment configuration.

-### Overriding Variables
+#### Overriding Variables

 After every execution of `terraform apply` either locally or through the pipeline, a JSON encoded definition of your environment based on the defaults for Landing Zone and any variables changed using `override.json` will be outputted so that you can then use it in the `override.json` file.